Navarch

 Navarch, Navarchus or Nauarchus (ναύαρχος, návarchos) is an Anglicisation of a Greek word meaning "archon (leader) of the ships", which in some states became the title of an office equivalent to that of a modern admiral.
-Also this status was very valuable in Ancient Greece.

 Historical usage

 Not all states gave their naval commanders such a title.
 Athens, for instance, placed its fleet under the command of generals (strategoi) holding the same title as those who commanded its land forces.
-In Athens navarch called only the commander of the Athenian sacred ships.
+In Athens navarch was only used for the commander of the Athenian sacred ships.

 Such command structures reflected the fact that, especially early in the Classical period, fleets operated in close conjunction with land forces, and indeed, the title of navarch did not begin to appear until the time of the Peloponnesian War, when fleets began to operate more independently.
 This separate title was originally used in cities that lacked an established naval tradition, Sparta being the most prominent, but entered broader use later, being adopted by the navies of the Hellenistic period states such as Macedon, Syracuse, the Ptolemaic Kingdom, the Seleucid Empire, the Achaean League, and Rhodes.

 At Sparta and many other city-states, the position was held for one year only (a situation that compelled the Spartans to resort to an elaborate legal fiction when they wished to reinstate Lysander for more than one year in command).
 Admirals of despotic or monarchic states, however, could serve for years at a time.
 At Sparta, the position, unlike most high-level offices, was available to men from outside the Spartiate class; Lysander, the most famous occupant of the office, was a beneficiary of this rule.

 The Latinisation nauarchus was used by the Roman navy for its squadron commanders.
 The Greek-speaking Byzantines sometimes used the term to designate the captains of ships; the terms drungarios or strategos were used to designate their admirals.